End-to-End testing with Puppeteer and Jest

 }, timeout);

-So first thing we do in this snippet is that we click on Login link in navigation.
+So, the first thing we do in this snippet is click on the Login link in the navigation.
 We use page.click() for this, which takes as an argument a CSS selector.
-Since we navigated to different URL we use page.waitForSelector() to wait till our form will be rendered by DOM, so we can start to do something with it.
+Since we navigated to different URLs, we used page.waitForSelector() to wait till our form was rendered by DOM so we could start to do something with it.
 Then we use page.type() method to fill out our form, this method takes two argument a CSS selector and a text, which we want to type.
-We then proceed by submitting our form, waiting for success message to appear and getting its innerHTML with page.$eval().
+We then proceed by submitting our form, waiting for the success message to appear, and getting its innerHTML with page.$eval().

 Taking Screenshots on Desktop and Mobile